Relativity (Star Trek: Voyager): Reception

+In 2022, SyFy Wire included "Relativity" as one of the 12 "essential" Seven of Nine episodes in the franchise.

 Releases

 "Relativity" was released on LaserDisc in Japan on June 22, 2001, as part of 5th Season vol.2, which included episodes from "Dark Frontier" to "Equinox, Part I".
 The episode had two audio tracks, English and Japanese.
 This set had 6 double sided 12" optical discs giving a total runtime of 552 minutes.

 On November 9, 2004, this episode was released as part of the season 5 DVD box set of Star Trek: Voyager.
 The box set includes 7 DVD optical discs with all the episodes in season 5 with some extra features, and episodes have a Dolby 5.1 Digital Audio track.